Michal78900/MapEditorReborn/README.md

 # Credits
 - Original plugin idea and code overhaul by Killers0992
+- Another code overhaul and documentaion making by Nao
 - Testing the plugin by Cegła, The Jukers server staff and others
 - Plugin made by Michal78900